 A key feature of the USB-C connector is its symmetric design allowing for insertion in either orientation.
 This makes the USB-C connector user-friendly yet complicates the development of devices using the USB-C standard.
 The orientation is defined by the cable or downstream device in the system; more specifically, by components inside of the USB-C male plug of a connection.
 The USB-C specification makes determining connector orientation a responsibility of the active devices in the system.

-Figure 11 shows example block diagrams of the flip feature when connecting a host through a full-featured, non-marked cable to a direct-connected downstream device.
+The diagram below shows example block diagrams of the flip feature when connecting a host through a full-featured, non-marked cable to a direct-connected downstream device.
 Related USB SS, HS and SBU lines are also routed appropriately, though omitted from the diagram for clarity.

 It is common to use battery powered devices on either side of the USB-C-Switch.
 When these devices are not in the active path, either on the common or mux side, the device battery may discharge.
 The USB-C-Switch has the unique feature of Keep-Alive Charging (KAC) for the mux channel connections.
 When KAC is enabled, the KAC circuit connects power from the control port VBUS to all non-selected mux channel VBUS lines.
 KAC power is applied only to inactive mux channels and is not applied to the actively selected mux channel since the actively selected channel has a power path to the common port.
 KAC is automatically disabled when mux split mode is enabled.